mikestreety/mikestreety/app/content/blog/2022-05-13-add-custom-repositories-for-composer-to-pull-from.md

 ## Custom remote repositories - type: composer (Gitlab)

 We use a self-hosted version of Gitlab to publish and host our private packages.
-This saves us having to use git repositories or symlinkining and keeps us as close to the Composer ecosystem as possible.
+This saves us having to use git repositories or symlinking and keeps us as close to the Composer ecosystem as possible.

 Once our packages are [built and released using Gitlab CI](https://www.mikestreety.co.uk/blog/build-and-release-composer-packages-using-a-self-hosted-gitlab/), we set a custom composer location in our "repositories" section of the `composer.json`.